 Emily C. Green

-Emily is a native of Tennessee and was raised in Springfield.
-Attending Vanderbilt University on a music scholarship, Emily graduated magna cum laude with a Bachelor of Music in Harp and highest honors in music history and literature.
+Emily grew up in Springfield, Tennessee.
+After graduating from Aaron Academy in Hendersonville, Tennessee, Emily attended Vanderbilt University where she graduated magna cum laude with a Bachelor of Music in Harp and highest honors in music history and literature.

-Emily received her Juris Doctorate from Vanderbilt University Law School where she was awarded the Dean's Scholarship, was a member of Phi Delta Phi, the International Legal Honor Society, and was a managing editor for Vanderbilt's Journal of Entertainment and Technology Law.
-While in law school, Emily clerked with The Fleming Law Firm & Mediation Center, the Honorable Magistrate Judge John S. Bryant of the United States District Court for the Middle District of Tennessee, and the Tennessee Department of Children's Services.
+Emily received her Juris Doctorate from Vanderbilt University Law School where she was awarded the Dean's Scholarship.
+While in law school, Emily clerked at the United States District Court for the Middle District of Tennessee and the Tennessee Department of Children's Services.

 Upon receiving her Tennessee Bar License, Emily joined The Fleming Law Firm & Mediation Center and moved back home to the historic district of Springfield, Tennessee, where she focuses primarily on estate planning, probate, domestic relations, and small business formation.